Seifbb/personal_webpage/_pages/about.md

 # excerpt: "AI/ML Research Scientist | Ph.D. in Applied Mathematics"
 ---

-Innovative AI/ML Research Scientist with a Ph.D. in Applied Mathematics and over 2 years of industry experience.
-Specialized in developing cutting-edge machine learning solutions for cybersecurity and biomedical applications.
-Proven track record of translating complex mathematical concepts into practical, high-impact AI systems.
-Adept at bridging the gap between academic research and industry needs, with a focus on anomaly detection, unsupervised learning, and natural language processing.
-Seeking challenging roles to leverage my interdisciplinary expertise in AI, cybersecurity, and healthcare to drive technological advancements and solve complex real-world problems
+I am an AI/ML Research Scientist with a Ph.D. in Applied Mathematics.
+Over the past 2 years, I have had the opportunity to work in the industry, developing machine learning solutions focused on cybersecurity and biomedical applications.
+My work revolves around translating complex mathematical theories into practical AI systems that have a real-world impact.

+Passionate about bridging the gap between academic research and industry, I specialize in anomaly detection, unsupervised learning, time-series and natural language processing.
+I thrive on tackling tough, complex problems and finding innovative solutions.

+I am always looking for new challenges where I can apply my interdisciplinary expertise to drive technological advancements and make a difference in the world.

 ## Education
 - Ph.D. in Applied Mathematics, Università della Svizzera Italiana (USI), 2021